civican/legisinfo/42-1/bills/C-49/bill_text.md

 **Canadian** means

-a Canadian citizen or a permanent resident **as defined in** subsection 2(1) of the `Immigration and Refugee Protection Act`,
+a Canadian citizen or a permanent resident as defined in subsection 2(1) of the `Immigration and Refugee Protection Act`,

-a government in Canada or an agent **or mandatary** of such a government, or
+a government in Canada or an agent or mandatary of such a government, or

-a corporation or entity that is incorporated or formed under the laws of Canada or a province, that is controlled in fact by Canadians and of which at least **51**% of the voting interests are owned and controlled by Canadians **and where**
+a corporation or entity that is incorporated or formed under the laws of Canada or a province, that is controlled in fact by Canadians and of which at least 51% of the voting interests are owned and controlled by Canadians and where

 no more than 25% of the voting interests are owned directly or indirectly by any single non-Canadian, either individually or in affiliation with another person, and